digi-embedded/meta-digi/README.md

   point mode on channel 36 on band A, the recommendation would be to connect to the same channel both in station mode and WiFi direct so that the radio performance is optimized
+* When working as an access point, DFS capable channels in band A are not currently supported.

 ## Digi ConnectCore 6